Sic Parvis Magna Sample Chapter—Family Dinner

-After washing his hands, he sat at the center table with his grandparents, parents, and his uncle John.
+After washing his hands, he sat at the center table with his grandparents, parents, and Uncle John.
 The smell of Grandmother’s stew and fresh bread filled the space, but only Francis seemed to notice.

 As Francis scanned each person around the table, his relief vanished.